jmquigley/util.fixture/README.md

 }
 ```

+It will lead to a fixture object returned like the previous two examples.
+Also

 #### Fixture with Template replacement
-Loads a fixture and then searches through all of the files for replacement values.
+Loads a fixture and then searches through all of the files in that fixture for replacement values.

 ```
-const fixture = require('util.fixture');
+const Fixture = require('util.fixture');

-let id = fixture.copy('test-fixture-4', {
+let fixture = Fixture('test-fixture-4', {
+	dataFile: 'test-directory/somefile.txt',
     templateData: {
         replaceMe: 'test data'
     }